CherWeiYuan/SpliceAIh/README.md

 ## Trial run on positive control
+Note: The below codes require test_data.tar.xz to be decompressed and genome fasta to be downloaded (see above)

 Run SpliceAIh on two CFTR variants.
 This is a good positive control because modifying both the T(n) tract and TG(n) tract in intron 8 leads to incorrect splicing of exon 9.
 The extent of mis-splicing is increased with less T in T(n) tract and more TG repeats in the TG(n) tract.
 ```
 mamba activate spliceaih